PoteznaSowa/Portfolio/README.md

-Here, you can find my certificates, accolades, diplomas, and other achievements.
+You can find my certificates, accolades, diplomas, and other achievements.